WangLukang/CS-WSCDNet/README.md

 ## Usage (BCD)
 ### Step 1: Prepare the dataset.
-- **Option 1:** Download the BCD dataset from the [official website](https://study.rsgis.whu.edu.cn/pages/download/building_dataset.html).
+- Download the BCD dataset from the [official website](https://study.rsgis.whu.edu.cn/pages/download/building_dataset.html).
 After downloading, crop the images to a size of 256×256.
-- **OR**
-- **Option 2:** Download the BCD dataset directly from [this link](https://pan.baidu.com/s/1Cu6ycwkM-O8loXdzmvexiA?pwd=i8ec) (Password: i8ec).
-This version of the dataset is already cropped to a size of 256×256.

 ### Step 2: Train a CAM model.